shipshapecode/website-nuxt/content/blog/posts/2022-05-19-five-tips-to-improve-your-terminal-experience.md

 Yes, this font costs money, and yes it is worth spending money on.
 There are a lot of nice free fonts out there, and I personally used [Input](https://input.djr.com/) before, but there is just something special about [MonoLisa](https://www.monolisa.dev/) that cannot be put into words.
+It just feels clean and extremely legible.
+Their website says it was designed "to improve developers' productivity and reduce fatigue" and I think they nailed it!

 # Hyper

-The built in terminal on Mac is decent, and has been getting some updates, but it usually lags behind in terms of features. [iTerm](https://iterm2.com/) is another popular option, and new players to the space like [Warp](https://www.warp.dev/) promise all kinds of new and exciting features.
+The built in terminal on Mac is decent, and has been getting some updates, but it tends to lag behind alternatives in terms of features. [iTerm](https://iterm2.com/) is another popular option, and new players to the space like [Warp](https://www.warp.dev/) promise all kinds of new and exciting features.

 However, my current gold standard for terminals is [Hyper](https://hyper.is/).
 I have been using it for many years